My personal interests are varied and range from cooking to writing to photography.

-The Problem of Dampness In the Home
+The Problem of Dampness in the Home

-Every house can suffer from damp problems, for many reasons, but there are certain things that will work for everybody to get rid of damp once and for all.
+Every house can suffer from damp problems, for many reasons, but there are certain things that will work for everybody to get rid of dampness once and for all.
 If you are asking yourself, "Why is my house so damp?" then it is often quite simple to fix the issues.

 The two main reasons for dampness are: